-The approval of this proposal requires the affirmative vote of a majority of the votes cast in person or by proxy and entitled to vote thereon at the 2021 annual meeting, assuming that a quorum is present.
+The approval of this proposal requires the affirmative vote of holders of a majority in voting power of the outstanding shares of Common Stock and Tandem Preferred Stock, voting together as a single class, present virtually or by proxy and entitled to vote on this proposal.
 Abstentions will have the effect of votes against the proposal.
 "Broker non-votes," if any, will not have any effect on the adoption of the proposal.